Olympic–Wallowa lineament

-The Olympic-Wallowa lineament (OWL) – first reported by cartographer Erwin Raisz in 1945 on a relief map of the continental United States – is a physiographic feature of unknown origin in the state of Washington (northwestern U.S.) running approximately from the town of Port Angeles, on the Olympic Peninsula to the Wallowa Mountains of eastern Oregon.
+The Olympic–Wallowa lineament (OWL) is a series of geologic structures oriented from northwest to southeast for 650 km across Washington and northeast Oregon in the United States, passing through the Seattle area and including notable features east of the Cascade Range such as the Yakima Fold Belt and Wallowa Mountains.
+It was first reported by cartographer Erwin Raisz in 1945 on a relief map of the continental United States.
+The origin of this feature in its entirety is not well understood.
+The Olympic–Wallowa lineament likely predates the Columbia River Basalt Group.

 Location

-Raisz located the OWL particularly from Cape Flattery (the northwest corner of the Olympic Peninsula) and along the north shore of Lake Crescent, thence the Little River (south of Port Angeles), Liberty Bay (Poulsbo), Elliott Bay (setting the orientation of the streets in downtown Seattle), the north shore of Mercer Island, the Cedar River (Chester Morse Reservoir), Stampede Pass (Cascade crest), the south side of the Kittitas Valley (I-90), Manastash Ridge, the Wallula Gap (on the Columbia River where it approaches the Oregon state line), and then the South Fork of the Walla Walla River into the northeastern corner of Oregon.
-After crossing the Blue Mountains Riasz associated the OWL with a dramatic scarp on the north side of the Wallowa Mountains.
-Riasz observed that the OWL tends to have basins on the north side (Seattle Basin, Kittitas Valley, Pasco Basin, Walla Walla Basin) and mountains on the southern side (the Olympics, Manastash and Umtanum ridges, Rattlesnake Mountain, the Horseheaven Hills, the Wallowa Mountains), and noted parallel alignments at various points, generally about four miles north or south of the main line.
+Raisz located the OWL from Cape Flattery (the northwest corner of the Olympic Peninsula) and along the north shore of Lake Crescent, thence to the Little River (south of Port Angeles), Liberty Bay (Poulsbo), Elliott Bay (setting the orientation of the streets in downtown Seattle), the north shore of Mercer Island, the Cedar River (Chester Morse Reservoir), Stampede Pass (at the crest of the Cascade Range), the south side of the Kittitas Valley (I-90), Manastash Ridge, the Wallula Gap (on the Columbia River in southeastern Washington, where it approaches the Oregon state line), and then the South Fork of the Walla Walla River as it flows north into Washington from the northeastern corner of Oregon.
+After crossing the Blue Mountains, Raisz associated the OWL with a dramatic scarp on the north side of the Wallowa Mountains.
+Raisz observed that the OWL tends to have basins on the north side (Seattle Basin, Kittitas Valley, Pasco Basin, Walla Walla Basin) and mountains on the southern side (the Olympics, Manastash and Umtanum ridges, Rattlesnake Mountain, the Horseheaven Hills, the Wallowa Mountains), and noted parallel alignments at various points, generally about four miles north or south of the main line.
 The alignment of these particular features is somewhat irregular; modern maps with much more detail show a broad zone of more regular alignments.
 Subsequent geological investigations have suggested various refinements and adjustments.